Milet (singer): Career

 Milet debut in the popular annual TV music show, 71st NHK Kōhaku Uta Gassen, on 31 December 2020 with the song "Inside You".

 On August 8, 2021, she performed at the closing ceremony of the 2020 Tokyo Olympics.
 She covered the song "Hymne à l'amour", originally sung by Edith Piaf.
 On November 18, 2021, she represented Japan in the 10th Asia-Pacific Broadcasting Union (ABU) TV Song Festival, performing her first big hit "Inside You" remotely.
 On December 31, 2021, she participated in the "NHK Kōhaku Uta Gassen" for the second consecutive year, performing "Fly High."

 On April 22, 2022, Milet released a teaser lyric video for a new single entitled "Walkin' in My Lane", which serves as the theme song to the live-action drama adaptation of the manga Yangotonaki Ichizoku.
 It was pre-released on streaming services on April 29, and was fully released on May 25, 2022, along with "Love When I Cry" and "My Dreams Are Made of Hell."

+On September 29, 2023, Milet released her single "Anytime Anywhere", which was used as the ending theme for season one of the anime adaptation of Frieren: Beyond Journey's End.
+Her song "Bliss," from the same EP, was used as the special ending theme for the two hour special premieres of the two cours of the anime.

 In 2025, she made her film debut in the remake of the French-Belgian film Love at Second Sight, titled My Beloved Stranger.